GoogleChrome/web.dev/src/site/content/en/blog/badging-api/index.md

 ## Feedback {: #feedback }

-We want to hear about your experiences with the Badging API.
+The Chrome team wants to hear about your experiences with the Badging API.

 ### Tell us about the API design